hardope/DSA/README.md

 * Not Organised Linerly or sequentially

 ## Trees
-A tree is a non-linear data structure that represent relationships between nodes
+A tree is a non-linear data structure that represent relationships between nodes<br>

-A tree is a collection of nodes connected by edges and may or may not have children
+A tree is a collection of nodes connected by edges and may or may not have children<br>

+A node contains Data and sometimes contains link to other nodes called children